-After maturation for 12 months, the silky tannins are further enhanced by notes of leather and liquorices.
+After maturation for 12 months, the silky tannins are further enhanced by notes of leather and licorice.

 This is grown in nine communes in the southern Languedoc: Caves, Fitou, Lapalme, Leucate, Treilles, Cascatel, Paziols, Tuchan and Villeneuve.
 Exclusively a red wine producing AOC, these are robust wines with complex and rich aromas of blackberry, raspberry, pepper, prunes, toasted almonds and leather.

-This AOC exclusively produces white wine of the Clairette grape variety.
+This AOC exclusively produces a white wine of the Clairette grape variety.
 It features young wines with notes of passion fruit, guava and mango, and mature wines with hints of nut and jam.
-The sweet wines have dominant flavours of honey and peach.
+The sweet wines have dominant flavors of honey and peach.

 Just south of Carcassonne, this territory produces sparkling wines.
 The “Méthode Ancestrale Blanquette” sparkling wines have southern bouquets of apricot, acacia, hawthorn, apple and peach flower.
 The white Limoux wines have a delicate note of vanilla and are fresh, structured wines.